Complete your undergraduate degree and your law degree in six years instead of seven; your senior year serves as your first year in law school.

 The law school takes a holistic approach to review of law school applications, so we will be looking not only at your GPA and LSAT, but at the courses you have taken and your grade trends, your major, your personal statement, your resume, you recommendations, and your Mason Statement.
 Assuming you have met the requirements for the program related to your undergraduate coursework, minimum GPA and LSAT, we will immediately schedule your interview.
 After the interview, you will receive an expedited – 1 week- decision on your application to the law school.

-Once you gain admission to the law school, rather than return to the undergraduate campus for a “senior year,” you will become a full-time first year law student, a “1L”, graduate student at George Mason University’s Arlington campus.
+Once you gain admission to the law school, rather than return to the undergraduate campus for a “senior year,” you will become a full-time first year law student, a “1L”, graduate student at George Mason University’s Mason Square.
 You will follow the usual course of study for full-time first year law students.

 Upon successful completion of your first year of law study, the credits earned will be counted toward the JD degree and as elective credits sufficient to complete your undergraduate university’s requirements for the bachelor’s degree.
 Your first year law grades will not be included with your university grades in calculating your undergraduate grade point average.